TobysWorkshop/Hive-Cam/README.md

   <h1 align="center">🎥 🐝 Hive-Cam 🐝🐝</h1>

   <p align="center">
     This is Hive-Cam!
-A lightweight computer vision model for honeybee tracking and counting.
+A lightweight computer vision app and model for honeybee tracking and counting.
     Like a doorbell camera for your beehive, this model keeps track of how many bees are entering and exiting the hive entrance over time.
     <br />
   </p>